-Six months into the HomeSense project, Professor Nigel Gilbert outlined the “interesting ethics issues” then needing to be answered before the required data collection could responsibly get underway in participants’ homes.
+Six months into the HomeSense project, Prof. Nigel Gilbert outlined the “interesting ethics issues” that required attention before the field trial could responsibly get underway in volunteer households.

-More refined or automated applications of digital sensors in social research could, it’s hoped, lead to more effective enabling of assisted living and tele-care services, or more efficient use of energy.
-But before there could be any rush to implement sensors in homes, some obvious, and less obvious, questions of ethics needed to be addressed.
-Continue reading “Demystifying the technology important for obtaining trust of HomeSense participants”
+More refined or automated applications of digital sensors in social research could, it’s hoped, lead to more effective assisted living and telecare services, or more efficient use of energy.
+But before experimenting with sensors in people’s households, some obvious, and less obvious, questions of ethics ought to be addressed.
+Continue reading “Demystifying the technology important for ensuring the confidences of field trial participants”